Philip Pfeifer

-Philip James Pfeifer (born July 15, 1992) is an American former professional baseball pitcher.
-He previously played college baseball for the Vanderbilt Commodores of Vanderbilt University.
+Philip James Pfeifer (born July 15, 1992) is an American former professional baseball pitcher who currently serves as the pitching coach for Allen Community College.
+He played college baseball for the Vanderbilt Commodores.

 Amateur career

 Pfeifer graduated from Farragut High School in Farragut, Tennessee.
 He played for the school's baseball team, and set a few state records, one by recording 46 wins.
 He enrolled at Vanderbilt University to play college baseball for the Vanderbilt Commodores baseball team.
 In 2012, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.
 Pfeifer was suspended for the 2014 season due to substance abuse issues, but returned to the team in 2015, and became captain.

 Professional career

 Los Angeles Dodgers

-The Los Angeles Dodgers selected Pfeifer in the third round, with the 101st overall selection, of the 2015 MLB Draft.
+The Los Angeles Dodgers selected Pfeifer in the third round, with the 101st overall selection, of the 2015 MLB draft.
 The Dodgers signed Pfeifer and assigned him to the Ogden Raptors where he pitched 1 2/3 scoreless innings for the season.
 He ended 2015 early due to bone spurs in his pitching elbow.
 Pfeifer began 2016 with the Great Lakes Loons and was later promoted to the Rancho Cucamonga Quakes.